Peach & Chamomile Panna Cotta

 The Eckert’s family has been growing peaches in the greater St. Louis area since 1837.
 They’ve got it down.
 They know what they’re doing.
 I picked one the other day that was literally the size of a softball.
 And by picked, I mean Chris Eckert handed it to me when we were out in the field.

 “Pick Your Own Peach” season is in full swing, which is great news if you’ve got kids or you and your boo are looking for an out-of-the-box date.
 If you’re not so into picking fruit but you are into eating it, a day trip to the farm is still nice.
 They’ve got the country store, which is more like Eckert’s own Whole Foods, chock full of their amazing fruits and vegetables, local meat, wine, and a million jarred goods using their fruit.
 Peach butter?
 Strawberry salsa?
 HELLO.

 I am not a pastry chef.
 In fact, I’m pretty terrible at making even the simplest of desserts.
-Ashley Rouch, however, is the exact opposite of me.
+Ashley Rouch, however, is my opposite.
 She’s the pastry chef of Reeds American Table, and she’s created a dessert that is so good, it makes me feel guilty for all the mean things I’ve ever said about panna cotta.
 It’s a bit of work, but it’s going to blow you away.
-Recipe below, photos below that.
+More photos follow the recipe.

 Peach & Chamomile Panna Cotta

 9 small slightly unripe peaches, pitted and quartered